pandaproject/panda/docs/api.rst

         dataset: '/api/1.0/dataset/[slug]/'
     }

-When using the global list endpoint you must include the dataset attribute, however, if posting to a per-dataset list endpoint you may omit it.
+When using the global list endpoint you must include the dataset property, however, if posting to a per-dataset list endpoint you may omit it.

 Update
 ------